 The Breville Grind Control coffee maker is simple, efficient and doesn’t take up a lot of space.

-The most distinctive feature of the Grind Control is, undoubtedly, its eight different burr grind settings.
-This allows for greater opportunity to get the most out of your beans, and not many other all-in-one coffee makers offer this.
-The Grind Control allows you to customize your brew depending on how strong of a cup you desire.
+The most distinctive feature of the Grind Control is, undoubtedly, its eight different burr grinder settings.
+This allows for greater opportunity to get the most out of your coffee beans, and not many other all-in-one coffee makers offer this.
+This 12-cup machine allows you to customize your brew depending on how strong of a cup you desire.
 Finer grinds produce stronger brews, and coarser grinds produce a lighter, sweeter cup.

 There’s no “one-size-fits-all” setting on your grinder… Dialing in the grind size is like finding the clearest frequency of a radio station.
 At the ideal setting, the brewed coffee is its most focused and balanced self.

 There’s also strength control, which determines how much coffee the Grind Control grinds for each brew.
-The machine also features a “steep and release” system allowing the hot water to absorb more of your beans’ flavor before dripping into the thermal carafe.
+The machine also features a “steep and release” system allowing the hot water to absorb more of your beans’ flavor before dripping into the carafe.
 (It’s also one of the best thermal carafe coffee makers in our list.)
 With all these features, you have a huge degree of control over how your coffee tastes.

 The programmable timer means you can wake up to a pot of freshly brewed coffee from freshly ground beans.
-If you’re the kind of person who has to drink the coffee before you do the things (aren’t we all?), this can be a lifesaver.
+If you’re the kind of person who has to drink a cup of coffee before you do the things (aren’t we all?), this can be a lifesaver.
 Plus, if you remove the drip tray, you can fit a travel mug under the filter.

 The Breville can also be completely disassembled for cleaning; however, this can be a long and complicated process.
 In particular, the shape of the spout that delivers ground coffee from the bean hopper can make it tricky to keep clean.
 It’s worth paying attention to this to ensure you keep getting consistent high-quality coffee.